Sean P. Stellato

 Sean P. Stellato (born April 12, 1978) is an American sports agent, motivational speaker, and author.
-A native of Salem, Mass. who lives in the Boston area, he became nationally known after one of his clients, Tommy DeVito, an undrafted rookie, made his NFL debut in Week 8 of the National Football League season at quarterback and led the New York Giants to a victory against the Green Bay Packers.
+A native of Salem, Massachusetts who lives in the Boston area, he became nationally known after one of his clients, Tommy DeVito, an undrafted rookie, made his NFL debut in Week 8 of the National Football League season at quarterback and led the New York Giants to a victory against the Green Bay Packers.

 After a Giants touchdown, television cameras cut to Stellato, clad in a black suit, gold chain and fedora.
 He was pinching his fingers as DeVito’s father, Tom, planted a kiss on his cheek.
 Commentator Peyton Manning referred to Stellato’s pinstriped suit and matching fedora, which brought him attention from the media nationwide.

 Soon after that game, Stellato appeared on The Pat McAfee Show.
-On the podcast, Stellato said he was “just very excited for the moment right now.”
-He told McAfee during the interview that he became an agent to stay “as close to the game (of football) as possible.”
+He said he was "just very excited for the moment right now."
+He told McAfee during the interview that he became an agent to stay "as close to the game (of football) as possible."

 At 5-foot-10, Stellato played wide receiver at Marist College and is known for his zeal for his Italian heritage and fashion flair.
 He transitioned to finance and became an agent in 2013.

-The 'Italian Stallion' of sports agents
+The "Italian Stallion" of sports agents

-In an interview with The Salem (Mass.)
-News, DeVito called Stellato “the Italian Stallion of sports agents.
-“Sean is always in my corner and will do whatever it takes to help me with my career, on and off the field,” DeVito told the newspaper.
+In an interview with The Salem News (Massachusetts), DeVito called Stellato "the Italian Stallion" of sports agents.
+"Sean is always in my corner and will do whatever it takes to help me with my career, on and off the field."

-Steven Van Zandt, who plays Silvio on the Sopranos, tweeted that Stellato was “the Silvio of the Family,” meaning the consigliere, or right-hand.
+Steven Van Zandt, who plays Silvio on the Sopranos, tweeted that Stellato was "the Silvio of the Family," meaning the consigliere, or right-hand.
 With his help, DeVito landed a deal with Rao’s Homemade Pasta Sauce.

-On “The Tonight Show,” host Jimmy Fallon, dressed as Stellato, sang Dean Martin’s “That’s Amore” about DeVito while holding an Italian sub.
+On The Tonight Show, host Jimmy Fallon, dressed as Stellato, sang Dean Martin's "That's Amore" about DeVito while holding an Italian sub.

 Within hours of the Giants again naming DeVito as their starter against Tampa Bay for a game on Nov.
 24, Stellato was taking calls from and making appearances on podcasts and talk shows.

 Stellato carries football trading cards to give to children.
 In 2024, he began a partnership with Hyatt hotels and hopes to leverage his visibility to find opportunities for his clients.

 Players Stellato represents

-Stellato has represented nearly 20 Super Bowl winners in a long career as an agent.
+Stellato claims to have represented nearly 20 Super Bowl winners in a long career as an agent.
 After gaining national attention, four clients signed up with him.
 Stellato is uncertain if his celebrity influenced their decision.
-“The Rolodex got enhanced,” he said, “both on and off the field.”
+"The Rolodex got enhanced," he said, "both on and off the field."